ncsa/bro-is-darknet/README.md

   NOT listed in used_address_space are dark.
 Useful if you reuse part of darknet space for honey net purposes
 * `DARKNET_AND_NOT_ALLOCATED` - Only hosts both defined in
-  darknet_address_space AND NOT listed in used_address_space are dark Useful if your networking group may reallocate your darknet subnets out from under you.
+  darknet_address_space AND NOT listed in used_address_space are dark.
+Useful if your networking group may reallocate your darknet subnets out from under you.

 ## subnet sets